telerik/ajax-docs/controls/menu/templates/overview.md

 ![content Template](images/contentTemplate.png)

->note In addition to the item templates, **RadMenu** also supports a **Loading Status** template, which acts as a placeholder for a child group that is[loaded from a Web service]({%slug menu/data-binding/web-service-binding%})while a request for items is being serviced.
+>note In addition to the item templates, **RadMenu** also supports a **Loading Status** template, which acts as a placeholder for a child group that is [loaded from a Web service]({%slug menu/data-binding/web-service-binding%}) while a request for items is being serviced.
 >